Engineering Physics

 Engineering physics merges fundamental physics with the design of engineering systems, processes, and devices.
 Students will gain the ability to apply basic scientific ideas to real-world problems, acquiring the problem-solving, critical-thinking, and technical communication skills employers seek.

-LVC engineering physics majors can participate in paid, high-impact student-faculty research and internships.
+LVC engineering physics majors can participate in high-impact student-faculty research and internships as paid positions during the summer and/or during the academic year for credit as an independent study or senior capstone project.
 For example, Dr. Veenhuizen performs research in glass crystallization science in collaboration with colleagues at Corning and Lehigh University.
 Students have also been accepted into external summer research programs in nanotechnology, computer and electrical engineering, and systems and integration engineering.

 Learn More About the Program